enriquembale/unit_converter/README.md

-# Unit Converter (C)
+# Unit Converter (Written in C)

-A unit converter i wrote while learning C.
+A unit converter i wrote while learning C

-This repository contains several versions of the project to document my progress as I learned new concepts.\
+This repository contains several versions of the project to document my progress as i learned new concepts\

 ## How It Works

 The converter uses a **base unit** for each measurement category.
-Instead of creating a separate formula for every possible conversion, each unit stores a conversion factor relative to its category's base unit.\
+Instead of creating a separate formula for every possible conversion, each unit stores a conversion factor relative to its category's base unit\

 For example: